 For many organisations 2019 was the year that containers became mainstream.
 The widespread adoption of cloud technologies means businesses need to change the way they provision services.
 Containers have fundamentally changed the way applications are packaged, distributed and managed.
-Long gone are the monolithic applications of yesterday, replaced with a leaner and more agile approach, but where does this leave your existing virtual estate and the humble VM?
+Long gone are the monolithic applications of yesterday, replaced with a leaner and more agile approach, but where does this leave your existing virtual estate and is this the death of virtual machines?

 Evolutions rather than revolution

 While virtual machines allow the functionality needed to execute an entire operating system and applications while being isolated from other virtual machines, cloud native applications require a more dynamic approach where components can be individually scaled.
 However, those individual components will, for the foreseeable future, be running as a virtual machine.

 In 2018 DIAMANTI surveyed 576 IT leaders about container adoption, 71% of respondents had deployed containers on a virtual machine (largely due to the fact they have long established virtual estates with processes and procedures in place for managing and deploying VMs), while 35% have deployed them on a public cloud, and 34% have deployed containers on a private cloud.
 However, when looking to the horizon, things are not as simple, more than two fifths (44%) of respondents plan to replace some virtual machines with containers.
 This evolution however is not a new concept.
 The CTO of cloud provider Joyent spoke about the evolution of containers back in 2015 stating “We’re now doing to VMs what VMs did to physical machines.”